WeblateOrg/weblate/docs/admin/upgrade.rst

 * The Celery now uses separate queue for notifications, it is recommended to update to new worker setup which utilizes this, see :ref:`celery`.
 * There are new (``bleach``, ``gobject``, ``pycairo``) and updated (``translation-finder``) dependencies.
 * There are new addons, you might want to include them in case you modified the :setting:`WEBLATE_ADDONS`.
-* There are new file formats, you might want to include them in case you modified the :setting:`FORMATS`.
+* There are new file formats, you might want to include them in case you modified the :setting:`WEBLATE_FORMATS`.

 .. seealso:: :ref:`generic-upgrade-instructions`